Lygodium japonicum

 - Sori borne on finger-like lobes of pinnules

-Insects, Diseases and Other Plant Problems: Japanese Climbing Fern is on the NC Native Plant Society's rank 2 list for invasiveness.
+Insects, Diseases and Other Plant Problems: It can grow quickly to cover trees and shade them out.
+It also creates mats over the ground preventing seed germination.
+Japanese Climbing Fern is listed as invasive by the NC Native Plant Society.
 It is considered invasive in several southern states and a noxious weed in Florida.
+See alternatives to the left.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.